rutrum/rutrum.net/content/12_languages/_index.md

 </div>

 I report back after every month with a blog post on how difficult it was to learn and how they rank up against one another.

+## !
+Project on Hold

+A rough winter and the start of schooling again has made me put this project on the backburner (I also don't Java had me that excited either.)
+When I return I'll probably jump straight to TypeScript.